Coordinator: JOHN CASKEY (Economics) 2

 The public policy minor consists of 6 credits of work.
 Basic academic requirements for the minor cover three areas: (1) economic analysis, (2) political analysis, and (3) quantitative analysis.
 These may each be met by taking one course or seminar in each of the three categories; courses that fulfill these requirements are listed below.

-In addition to these three preparatory or prerequisite courses, three credits must be taken from among the substantive policy courses listed below, one of which must be the Public Policy Thesis.
+In addition to these three preparatory or prerequisite courses, three credits must be taken from among the substantive policy courses listed below.
+In 2013–2014 one of these must be the Public Policy Thesis, in subsequent years the thesis will only be offered to honors students.
 These courses deal with substantive sectors and institutional aspects of public policy analysis.
 The substantive policy requirement may be fulfilled through courses and seminars.
 Only one credit of a two credit seminar can be counted toward the public policy requirements.
 Please note that seminars are limited in size and that most departments give priority to departmental majors and minors, so Public Policy minors might not be admitted.
 In addition, students should take into account course prerequisites when planning the minor program.

 Some direct experience or practical responsibility in the field, through work in a public, private, or voluntary agency, is required for graduation with a minor in public policy.
 Normally, students will hold internships between their junior and senior years.
 The internship program is supervised by the coordinator for the program.
 Planning for the internship experience should begin six to eight months before the time it might commence.
 Students should keep the program coordinator informed of their internship plans and, if needed, seek his or her advice in finding an appropriate internship.
 Funding for an internship is occasionally provided by the agency in which a person serves.
 Typically, however, students require support to cover their travel and maintenance costs during the eight to ten weeks of a summer internship.